-Tax relief on contributions during the accumulation phase ("E" regime)
+Tax relief on contributions during the accumulation phase

 Contributions invested in pension savings products (fund or insurance) are deductible from the income tax.
-Individuals can make contributions into pension savings products up to a rather low annual ceiling (€960 in 2018).
+Individuals can make contributions into pension savings products up to a rather low annual ceiling (€980 in 2019).
 Since 2012 and until 2018, a tax relief rate equal to 30% of the contributions was applied, regardless of the taxpayer's income.
-It resulted in a maximum tax benefit of €288 per year;

-In 2018, in order to further promote the third pillar and contributions to pension savings products (fund or life-insurance contracts), a new system has been introduced.
-Two tax relief systems now co-exist:
+In 2018, in order to further promote the third pillar and contributions to pension savings products (fund or life-insurance contracts), a new tax relief system was introduced.
+Two tax relief systems now co-exist and the amount of the individual contribution determines the tax relief: